Home

 Now that we've created the files for our template, we can add them to our Coder deployment.

 We can do this with the Coder CLI or the Coder dashboard.
-For this tour, we'll use the Coder CLI.
+In this example, we'll use the Coder CLI.

 $ coder login https://coder.example.com